ai/evil-blocks/README.md

     @newCommentForm.slideDown()
 ```

-If user change some data and you need to update view, you anyway need to send
+If a user changes some data and you need to update the view, you anyway need to send
-request to save new data on server.
-Just ask server to render new view.
+a request to save the new data on a server.
+Just ask the server to render a new view.
-For example, on new comment server can return new comment HTML:
+For example, on a new comment server can return new comment HTML:

 ```coffee
 evil.block '@@comment',